TeamEGEM/EGEM-Pools/README.md

 # EGEM-Pools

-Sumbit your pool so is can be pulled when someone calls the /pools command in our discord bot.
+Submit your pool so is can be pulled when someone calls the /pools command in our discord bot.